venkatr21/namma-airport/README.md

 - [x] Dockerizing the backend
 - [x] Hosting backend on Azure kubernetes
 - [ ] Multi-lingual support
+- [ ] Enhance Accessibility with text to speech
 - [ ] Realtime flight data support

 <p align="right">(<a href="#top">back to top</a>)</p>